dukeboard/dukeboard.github.io/doc/DOC.md

         </dependency>
 ```

 Then add in src/test/java a new class file ending with a name Test.
 As any JUnit test, each method with a @Test annotation is a unit test.
 In addition to traditionnal assert methods, Kevoree Framework offer these followings:

-	* bootstrap("node0", "boot.kevs") : will start a platform using a name and a bootfile, bootfile could be in resources folder or absolute path.
+Start a platform using a name and a bootfile, bootfile could be in resources folder or absolute path.

+> bootstrap("node0", "boot.kevs");

-	* waitLog("node0", "node0/Bootstrap completed", 10000): will block until the output of the node0 display a line Bootstrap complete.
+Block until the output of the node0 display a line Bootstrap complete.
 This output is expect within 10000 milliseconds.

+> waitLog("node0", "node0/Bootstrap completed", 10000);

-	* exec("node0", "set child1.started = \"false\""): will block until the execution of the kevScript on the node0
+Block until the execution of the kevScript on the node0

+> exec("node0", "set child1.started = \"false\"");

-	* deploy("node0", model): will block until the deployement of the model in node0
+Block until the deployement of the model in node0

+> deploy("node0", model);

-	* getCurrentModel("node0"): will give as result the currentModel of the platform node0
+Get the currentModel of the platform node0

+> getCurrentModel("node0");

-	* shutdown("node0"): will destroy the platform node0
+Destroy the platform node0

+> shutdown("node0");

 Each method throw exception in case of errors, so no need to encapsulate them in a assert method, JUnit will grab the errors.
 Finally all platforms are automacally cleaner after test execution.
 So now you have everything to write a complete exemple to test the child management of JavaNode.

 ```